Taller-de-Programacion-1-1C2024-GRUPO1/TP-Jazz-Jackrabbit-2/documentation/user_manual.md

    <img src="utils_png/three_characters.jpg" alt="IMG" style="width:60%;">
 </p>

 But that's not all – the game also boasts an exceptional multiplayer mode, where you can team up with friends or compete against them in a variety of exciting game modes.
-Whether you're a seasoned gamer looking for a nostalgic trip or a newcomer eager for a fresh, exhilarating experience, "Jazz Jackrabbit 2" offers endless entertainment.
+Whether you're a seasoned gamer looking for a nostalgic trip or a newcomer eager for a fresh, exhilarating experience, Jazz Jackrabbit 2 offers endless entertainment.
 Don't miss out on this classic gem that has captivated gamers for decades – grab your copy today and embark on an unforgettable adventure!

-In this repository, we present a remake of Jazz Jackrabbit 2.
-Our remake retains the core mechanics of the original game while introducing a new objective: to accumulate the maximum amount of points possible within a set time limit.
-When the time expires, the player with the most points is declared the winner.
+In this epic world, victory is all about racking up those sweet, sweet points!
+It's like collecting gems while dodging enemies and blasting through levels, but this time, you're competing against other players.

+To come out on top, you gotta hustle and earn as many points as you can.
+Whether you're snatching up carrots, taking down enemies, or pulling off epic moves, every action gets you closer to victory.
+When the dust settles and the game ends, the player with the most points takes home the crown!

+So, grab your blaster, keep your eyes peeled for goodies, and show off your skills to become the ultimate champion of the Jazz Jackrabbit 2 universe!

 ## Select a character